devopsspiral/rf-service/README.md

 ### rf-service configuration

-At this point rf-service is utilized as CronJob and it needs .json file to configure its behaviour.
-It is passed as only argument to rf-service executable (see [this line](https://github.com/devopsspiral/rf-service/blob/f07716d068b9e7aa739f0c6c024e8b62c78d23c0/chart/rf-service/templates/test-job.yaml#L16))
+If rf-service is utilized as CronJob it needs .json file to configure its behaviour.
+It is passed as only argument to rf-service executable (see [this line](https://github.com/devopsspiral/rf-service/blob/f07716d068b9e7aa739f0c6c024e8b62c78d23c0/chart/rf-service/templates/test-job.yaml#L17))

 The example content of the file is as below:
 ```